dobrite/wwc/README.md

-Websocket chat using bone.io and generator-marionette.
+Websocket chat using socket.io and generator-marionette.

+See bower.json for dependencies.